BoozeLee/BoozeLee/README.md

 ## 🚀 About Me

 I'm a passionate **AI Developer** and **Machine Learning Engineer** focused on creating innovative solutions that bridge the gap between cutting-edge technology and real-world applications.
-My expertise spans across artificial intelligence, neuromorphic computing, and advanced data analytics.

 ### 🎯 What I Do
 - **AI Development**: Building intelligent systems and frameworks